elite-se/plantestic-team-2/README.md

 The generated test cases are in `<path/to/sequence/diagram/generatedCode/<diagramName>.java>`.

 ## Integrated PlantUML IDE

-First start the local PlantUml renderer: `cd xyz.elite.xtext.languages.plantuml.server && yarn && yarn serve`.
-Now Launch the integrated using `./gradlew jettyRun`.
-This launches a web-server on port 8080 and allows you to play with the PlantUML grammar and render diagrams.
+Launch the Web-IDE on localhost:8080 using `./gradlew jettyRun`.
+It will automatically render live PlantUML previews for your code as well as highlight syntax and show inline errors.

 ## Used PlantUML Grammar